Natural Selection Tour introduces a brand new stage in 2026

 NST continued its growth in 2025, with events such as the Revelstoke finals featuring large fields and head-to-head matchups.
 For the snowboard portion, Ståle Sandbech (men) and Spencer O'Brien (women) topped the podium at Revelstoke.

-NST Snowboarding Super Sessions will premiere February 24, 2026, on Red Bull TV, with qualifying riders revealed within each episode.
-YETI Natural Selection Revelstoke broadcasts live on Red Bull TV for two days within the March 10-15 competition window.
+YETI Natural Selection Revelstoke broadcasts will be live on Red Bull TV for two days within the March 10-15 competition window.

 Part of this story